Shugart Associates: 1980s

 Under the management of Narlinger, Shugart acquired several discontinued product lines such as Tandon's 8-inch floppy drives in 1986 and in 1988 bought the Optotech 5984 Write Once Read Many (WORM) drive and its manufacturing facility for less than US$4-million.
-It ceased operations around 1991.
+In 1987, it acquired Kennedy Company, a maker of tape drives and hard disks, from Allegheny Ludlum.
+Shugart shortly after sold Kennedy's assets to Irwin Magnetic Systems, who promptly folded the Kennedy division while retaining its patents.
+Shugart themselves ceased operations around 1991.